 participate in an artist talk:

 Presented by The Bob Hawke Prime Ministerial Centre.
 This is an Adelaide Fringe Event

-The Hawke Centre exhibition will also reflect on the contributions of those Island workers to the economy and infrastructure, the experience of descendants of Island workers who stayed in this country - the Australian South Sea Islanders (ASSIs) - and the experiences of seasonal workers in Australia today.
+The exhibition will also highlight and reflect on the contributions Island workers made to the economy and infrastructure, and the experiences of descendants of Island workers stayed (Australian South Sea Islanders), descendants of Australian Aboriginals taken back to the Islands as children or wives, and the experience of seasonal workers in Australia today.

 Presented by The Bob Hawke Prime Ministerial Centre, The South Pacific Islander Community of South Australia and Helen Stacey with Dr David Bunton

 SA Refugee Week 2018 Youth Poster Awards Exhibition